thdiaman/ASTExtractor/README.md

 ----------------------
 An Abstract Syntax Tree can be very complex, including details for every identifier of the code.
-In ASTExtractor, the complexity of the tree can be controlled using the ASTExtractor.properties file that must reside in the same folder as the ASTExtractor.jar.
+In ASTExtractor, the complexity of the tree can be controlled using the ASTExtractor.properties file.
 In this file, the user can select the nodes that should not appear in the final tree (<code>OMIT</code>) and the nodes that should not be analyzed further, i.e. that should be forced to be leaf nodes (<code>LEAF</code>) The default options are shown in the following example ASTExtractor.properties file:
 <pre><code>LEAF = PackageDeclaration, ImportDeclaration, ParameterizedType, ArrayType, VariableDeclarationFragment
 OMIT = Javadoc, Block</code></pre>